 The other day I received an email from a Christian mother asking how she should talk to her kids about tattoos.
 Her family had recently made friends with others who had large, very prominent tattoos on their body, and her children were curious about them.

-She wanted to be able to address the matter of tattoos from a Christian worldview.
+She wanted to be able to address the matter of what to teach kids about tattoos from a Christian worldview.
 This was my reply…